marifse/community_ibm_iks_ansible_collection/docs/ibm_container_ingress_nlb_health_monitor_host_config.rst

 Synopsis
 --------

-- This module create and optionally enable a health check monitor for an existing NLB subdomain in a cluster.
+- This module view the health check monitor settings for an NLB subdomain.

 Requirements
 ------------